mopidy/mopidy-pandora/README.rst

 ----------------------------------------

 - Major overhaul that completely changes how tracks are handled.
-Finally allows all track information to be accessible during playback (e.g. song and artist names, album covers, etc.).
+Finally allows all track information to be accessible during playback (e.g. song and artist names, album covers, track length, bitrate etc.).
 - Simulate dynamic tracklist (workaround for https://github.com/rectalogic/mopidy-pandora/issues/2)
-- Add support for browsing genre stations
+- Add support for browsing genre stations.
+Note that clicking on a genre station will automatically add that station to your profile.
+At the moment, there is no way to remove stations from within Mopidy-Pandora.
 - Force Mopidy to stop when skip limit is exceeded (workaround for https://github.com/mopidy/mopidy/issues/1221).

 v0.1.7 (Oct 31, 2015)